Comments

 @pure | @pure |

-See Contracts for information regarding @require, @ensure, @const, @pure, @checked.
+See Contracts for information regarding @require, @ensure, @const, @pure.